Table of Contents

 - View it as a partnership and not a transactional relationship.
 If a manufacturer isn’t willing to work with you, they might be the wrong partner.

 - Treat people well no matter what.
-Partnerships are very important especially right now, in times of a global pandemic.
+Partnerships are very important, and can even be irreplaceable.

 1. Built-in inventory management